News & Events

 I meet with my team regularly and reiterate why donation registrations are such an important cause for our agency to support.
-DC DMV works very closely with WRTC, and I credit my team for fostering a partnership with WRTC that has been truly effective in saving lives.
+DC DMV works very closely with Infinite Legacy, and I credit my team for fostering a partnership with Infinite Legacy that has been truly effective in saving lives.
 I realize people are dying every day because the organ they need is not donated in time, and I that is why my team is committed to registering donors so we can ultimately save more lives.

 Tracking organ donor registrations is one of our Key Performance Indicators (KPI).
 Based on our latest KPI, we successfully registered potential donors through 41 percent of the transactions at our DMV service centers.
 My goal is to incrementally move this number to 50 percent and higher during my tenure as the agency’s Director.

-The partnership with WRTC and Donate Life DC has been very special for the entire team at DC DMV.
+The partnership with Infinite Legacy and Donate Life DC has been very special for the entire team at DC DMV.
 It’s incredibly meaningful when you can leverage your agency’s resources to support an initiative that can save so many lives in the District.
 We know many people who benefit from organ transplant programs are residents of the District of Columbia.
 Recently, the DC DMV collaborated with WRTC and Donate Life to offer DC residents a specialty Donate Life vehicle tag (license plate).
 The tags serve to raise awareness about organ, eye and tissue donation through its unique message and eye-catching design.

 There are so many myths that exist in the public about what it means to be an organ donor and under what circumstances your organs can be donated.
 This has presented an opportunity for me to educate my team and help them become “myth busters.”
 To the extent my team can answer questions about what it means to be a donor, we can help educate the public and correct misconceptions.